A Home Gym You’ll Actually Use

 For women or anyone with smaller hands, consider a 25mm version, and for kids, newbie and rehab use, check out this option.

-I only wanted one barbell for our small training space at home, so I opted for the 15kg Bella Bar, which works perfectly for me and my wife.
+I only wanted one barbell for our small training space at home, so I opted for the 15kg Bella Bar, which works perfectly for either of us.

 Super Saver Option: buy a used bar from a CrossFit gym that is going out of business or when a college or fitness center upgrades equipment.